pswnr/vibecode/replit.md

-# VibeCorde API Tester
+# Currency Converter Web Application

 ## Overview

-This is a full-stack API testing application built with React, Express, and PostgreSQL.
-It provides a Postman-like interface for testing REST APIs, with features for saving requests, managing configurations, and viewing request history.
-The application uses a modern tech stack with TypeScript, shadcn/ui components, and Drizzle ORM for database operations.
+This is a React-based currency converter web application that allows users to convert between different currencies using real-time exchange rates.
+The application provides a simple, user-friendly interface for currency conversion with support for 20+ popular currencies.
+It uses a free currency API for fetching exchange rates and includes features like quick currency pair selection and detailed conversion results.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language (Thai and English).

 ## System Architecture